Mariana Koskull: Royal mistress

-Koskull was pointed out and known as the mistress of King Charles XIII as well as the mistress to his adopted successor, King Charles XIV John (crowned 1818).
+Koskull was known as the mistress of King Charles XIII as well as the mistress to his adopted successor, King Charles XIV John (crowned 1818).
 Koskull and Charles John were said to have had a secret child together, but this is unconfirmed.

 After the succession of Charles XIII in 1809, Koskull was talked about as the mistress of the king.
 Queen Charlotte, however, brushed this aside with the comment that the king may have been infatuated with Koskull but was too decrepit to do anything about it.
-In parallel to being talked about as the lover of Charles XIII, Mariana Koskull was also pointed out as the lover of the king's adopted son and heir, Crown Prince Charles John, who arrived in Sweden in 1810.
+In parallel to being talked about as the lover of Charles XIII, Koskull was also identified as the lover of the king's adopted son and heir, Crown Prince Charles John, who arrived in Sweden in 1810.
 The affair reportedly started after Charles John's wife Désirée Clary left Sweden for France in 1811, and after the crown prince had first unsuccessfully courted Koskull's cousin Aurora Wilhelmina Brahe.
 The affair was evidently hidden for four years before being exposed, as Queen Charlotte commented in her famous journal that Koskull and Charles John had begun the affair the year of the departure of the crown princess to Paris in 1811, but that it was not exposed until the spring of 1815, when she the queen herself became certain of it.

-In June 1815, Queen Charlotte summarized the relationship between Mariana Koskull, Charles XIII, Crown Prince and Prince Oscar in her journal:
+In June 1815, Queen Charlotte summarized the relationship between Koskull, Charles XIII, Crown Prince and Prince Oscar in her journal:

-In 1816, when the crown princess was rumored to be returning to Sweden (which ultimately did not occur), the Queen remarked that the crown prince did not wish her return because of his relationship with Koskull.
+In 1816, when the crown princess was rumored to be returning to Sweden (which ultimately did not occur), the queen remarked that the crown prince did not wish her return because of his relationship with Koskull.